-Along with my team, we coordinate with and assist the Regional Economic Development organizations as well as individual city and county Economic Development Directors to identify and attract manufacturers and businesses to locate in the Southwest, Southside Virginia and the Alleghany Highlands.
+Along with my team, we coordinate with and assist the Regional Economic Development organizations as well as individual city and county Economic Development Directors to identify and attract manufacturers and businesses to locate in the Southwest and Southside Virginia.

 Further, I offered an amendment, which was adopted and passed, to the Fiscal Year 2017 Department of the Interior, Environment, and Related Agencies Appropriations Act (Interior Appropriations bill, H.R.
 5538), to expand on the Administration’s POWER Plus program, a program which acknowledges the damaging effects of the Administration’s regulatory onslaught in coal-producing communities.
 My amendment provides an increase in grant funding to Appalachian states for the reclamation of abandoned mine lands in conjunction with economic and community development and reuse goals.
 The House Interior Appropriations Committee initially recommended that Virginia receive $5 million when expanding these grants.
 Believing additional funding is needed to assist with economic development work in Appalachia, my staff and I worked closely with the Committee on the amendment to double that amount to $10 million.
 While I continue fighting to defend the reasonable, rational use of coal and working to counter the ongoing regulatory onslaught on our coal regions, I continue my efforts to advance economic development strategies as well.

-Original cosponsor of Regulations from the Executive in Need of Scrutiny (REINS) Act of 2015 (H.R.
-427).
-This legislation would requires an up-or-down vote on “major rules” (those rules that have an annual economic impact of $100 million or more) by Congress before they can be enforced on the American public.
+Original Cosponsor of the Regulations from the Executive in Need of Scrutiny (REINS) Act (H.R.
+277).
+This legislation would require an up-or-down vote on “major rules” (those rules that have an annual economic impact of $100 million or more) by Congress before they can be enforced on the American public.
 The REINS Act would restore congressional accountability by requiring Congress and the President to approve major rules before they can be enforced against the American people.
-It would improve the regulatory process by making Members of Congress accountable to their constituents for the regulations that go into effect, and would prevent unnecessary regulations that the American people do not want.
+It would improve the regulatory process by making Members of Congress accountable to their constituents for the regulations that go into effect and would prevent unnecessary regulations that the American people do not want.

 Introduced H.R.
 2250, the EPA Regulatory Relief Act of 2011, to make sure the EPA got regulations right on boilers for businesses, manufacturers, hospitals, universities, and municipalities without imposing unnecessary costs.
 My bill passed the House of Representatives on October 13, 2011 with bipartisan support with a vote of 275-142.
 Similar legislation in the Senate garnered the support of 42 members from both sides of the aisle.
 The final “Boiler MACT” rules finalized by the EPA in December of 2012 clearly reflected some of the concerns that I expressed that earlier Boiler MACT regulations were unworkable, and the EPA showed a willingness to work with businesses using wood products and byproducts as fuel.

-Supported legislation to fully repeal Obamacare (H.R.
-596) and voted to defund Obamacare.
+Supported legislation to repeal Obamacare and voted to defund Obamacare.
 Obamacare is contributing negatively to the already sluggish economy, as implementation costs are rising and people are losing their health insurance plans, only to find them replaced with plans that cost more and have higher deductibles.

 Received the National Association of Manufacturers’ Legislative Excellence Award for 2011, 2012, 2013, 2014, and 2015 (112th,113th,and114th Congresses), which recognizes Members of Congress whose legislative records support policies that enable American manufacturers to compete in the global marketplace.